Merge x AI: Demo Day — watch product demos, see how top teams build with Merge, and preview what’s coming soon.

 1. Transfers to countries that offer adequate level of data protection.
 Personal Data may be transferred from EEA to other jurisdictions where such jurisdictions are deemed to provide an adequate level of data protection under applicable Data Protection Laws.

 2. Transfers to other third countries.
 If the Processing of Personal Data includes transfers from EEA/EU Member States to countries outside the EEA/EU which have not been deemed adequate under applicable Data Protection Laws, the parties’ EU Standard Contractual Clauses are hereby incorporated into and form part of this Addendum.
 The Parties agree to include the optional Clause 7 (Docking clause) to the EU SCCs incorporated into this Addendum.
-With regards to clauses 8 to 18 of the EU SCCs, the different modules and options will apply as follows:
+With regards to clauses 8 to 18 of the EU SCCs, the module and options will apply as follows:

 2. The Option within Clause 11(a) of the EU SCCs, providing for the optional use of an independent dispute resolution body, is not selected.